-Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.
+When visiting Japan, May is an ideal time to explore the country.

-The weather is mild, the landscapes are lush, and there are plenty of festivals and events to enjoy.
+The weather is mild, the landscapes are lush, and plenty of festivals and events to enjoy.

 From admiring the stunning wisteria blooms to hiking Mount Fuji, there’s something for everyone in Japan in May.